Health Information

 COVID-19 Vaccination

-The DPT program is not currently requiring the COVID vaccination.
-However, large numbers of health care facilities are requiring a COVID vaccination and we expect that DPT students unwilling to get vaccinated will NOT be able to complete the clinical requirements necessary to complete the program.
-We strongly encourage vaccination for all students prior to entering the program to protect the health and safety of students and faculty during lab immersions, while minimizing the risk of delaying/disrupting education due to illness or quarantine.
+Our Baylor DPT program does not require COVID vaccination.
+However, large numbers of health care facilities are requiring a COVID vaccination.
+We strongly encourage vaccination for all students prior to entering the program to protect the health and safety of students, volunteers, and faculty during lab immersions, and patients while on clinical experiences.